-h) Attorney-in-fact contracts (AIF)
+g) Attorney-in-fact contracts (AIF)

-The AIF reflects the ability of the ZIC Group to generate future revenues based on the ZIC Group's relationship with the Farmers Exchanges, which are managed but not owned by Farmers Group, Inc. (FGI), a wholly owned subsidiary of the Zurich Insurance Group.
-In determining that these relationships have an indefinite useful life, the ZIC Group considered the organizational structure of inter-insurance exchanges, under which subscribers exchange contracts with each other and appoint an attorney-in-fact to provide non-claims management services, and the historical AIF between FGI and the Farmers Exchanges.
+The AIF reflects the ability of the Group to generate future revenues based on the Group's relationship with the Farmers Exchanges, which are managed but not owned by Farmers Group, Inc. (FGI), a wholly owned subsidiary of the Group.
+In determining that these relationships have an indefinite useful life, the Group considered the organizational structure of inter-insurance exchanges, under which subscribers exchange contracts with each other and appoint an attorney-in-fact to provide non-claims management services, and the historical AIF between FGI and the Farmers Exchanges.
 The AIF is tested for impairment at least annually.

-i) Goodwill
+h) Goodwill